Theaninova/Brick-Monorail/README.md

 <img alt="Standoff" src="./assets/solid_support/C15_support.svg" width="300">
 </div>

-This one is **optimized for 3D printing**, with a single reusable support piece that is inserted about 5 minutes into the print.
+This one is **optimized for 3D printing**, with a single reusable support piece that is inserted about 5 minutes into the print for _practically perfect_ bottom surfaces.

-**Requires additional pieces for 3D printing:**
+**Requires additional attention:**

 - **1x printed PETG support**.
 PETG does not stick to PLA, so it is vital you print this part in PETG.
   - Enable ironing for a nice bottom rail finish